 What makes so different is that it combines all the elements that make this area one of the most gorgeous on earth: rugged mountains, mammoth glaciers, gorgeous blue green lakes, and an epic hike all in one.

-The Mount Edith Cavell hike is perfect for those that are looking for a good hike, but aren’t super outdoorsy.
+The Path of the Glacier trail one of the best Jasper hikes in the area.
+It is perfect for those that are looking for a beautiful hike, but aren’t super outdoorsy.
 It is an easy 1 mile (1.6km) hike to get to the most famous spot.
 This spot is where you can see Angel Glacier coming down the side of Mt Edith Cavell.

 Melting water from Angel Glacier pools to form Cavell Pond, providing the gorgeous turquoise blue water.
 If you want to keep going on to Cavell Meadows you can follow the path for another 3 miles (4.8 km).
 Most people just follow the Path of the Glacier Trail take in the glacier, the pond, and mountain before turning back.